rickwest/devsnippets/source/snippets/javascript/index.md

 #### Using the filter() method

 [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) is a built in JavaScript function that returns a subset of the original array in which all of the values match some condition.
 Like with find, the callback function passed to filter returns either true or false.
 If it returns true then filter adds that element to the return array, and if it returns false the element is not included.

 **Filter returns an array with all values that meet the condition, or an empty array if no value meet the condition.**

 #### When to use filter()
 Use filter when you want **all the values** from an array that meet some condition.

 #### Example: filter all even numbers in a numeric array
 This is how you would use filter() to get all even numbers in an array of numbers.

-##### Code
 ```javascript
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9];